Skip navigation

 Shortlisting

-1. Shortlisting is the process of selecting from all of the applications received those who indicate they have the potential to meet the selection criteria and are suitable for further selection.
+1. Shortlisting is the process of selecting from all applications received those which indicate they have the potential to meet the selection criteria and are suitable for further selection.
 It is a way of narrowing the field of applicants that are assessed further.
 Individuals are assessed in terms of their stated individual qualifications, knowledge and experience for the position and not in terms of stereotyped assumptions.

 2. The University does not permit discrimination against potential staff due to breaks in service or career progression or due to the need to meet family responsibilities.
 Assessing achievements relative to opportunity involves giving consideration to the particular circumstances and experiences of the staff member.
 This supports appropriate evaluation of achievements in relation to productivity, the ability to participate in certain types of activities, and the consistency of activities or output over the period of consideration.
 The circumstances and experiences which a candidate may disclose during their application form include:

-• a temporary or permanent disability;
+2. a temporary or permanent disability;

-• periods of part time work;
+3. periods of part time work;

-• relevant cultural expectations or circumstances; and
+4. relevant cultural expectations or circumstances; and

-• absences due to ill-health of injury.
+5. absences due to ill-health of injury.

 Interviews